Landmarks of Montreal: Mount Royal

-Located in the middle of the St. Lawrence River, Parc Jean-Drapeau consists of the islands of Sainte-Hélène and the manmade Notre-Dame, which hosted Expo 67.
-A large green space with diverse attractions and events, Parc Jean-Drapeau is accessible by métro, car, bicycle or boat.
+Located in the middle of the St. Lawrence River, Parc Jean-Drapeau consists of the islands of Sainte-Hélène and Notre-Dame, which hosted Expo 67.
+Parc Jean-Drapeau is accessible by métro, car, bicycle or boat.
 The islands are a popular destination for Montrealers due to their green spaces and sports and cultural activities.

 Île Notre-Dame

 The Floralies gardens are located at the centre of the island. Île Notre-Dame also has a network of canals, and, further west at the lake, offers a beach and other water sports.
 The Casino de Montréal and a youth hostel are also located here.
-The Montreal Grand Prix takes place here at the Circuit Gilles Villeneuve, which in winter is used as a skating rink.
+The Montreal Grand Prix takes place on the island at the Circuit Gilles Villeneuve, which in winter is used as a skating rink.